Anthony-Antona/Anthony-Antona/README.md

 I'm from Italy, and I do content on Finance.

-I really enjoy learning and self-development so i decided to share what i learn during my journey!
+I really enjoy learning and self-development so I decided to share what I learn during my journey!

-<p align='left'> 📫 As someone who is always passionate about learning  and personal growth.
+<p align='left'> 📫 Always passionate about learning  and personal growth, hyperactive and constantly looking for new challenges to prove my limits.
 I love to inspire and empower individuals to achieve their highest potential.
 Believing firmly in the power of positive attitude/hard work/innovation, I strive to lead by example and encourage others to embrace the journey of continuous growth and learning.🚀.</p>

 Quantitative Financial Analyst specialized in **Investment** using multiple **tools, frameworks and libraries** both in frontend and backend.
 I pay *a lot of attention to detail* to generate the best product.